GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: GenL

+where $I_{\rm 0,sub}(\theta)$ is the substrate peak intensity, $w_{\rm sub}$ is the half width at half maximum of the peak and $x_{\rm 0,sub}$ is the expected peak position in $2\theta$.
+However, for the case that the Bragg peak positions from film and substrate lie close to each other, scattering from film and substrate will interfere, which can cause an asymmetry in the Laue oscillations as well as an intensity shift of the Bragg peak position \cite{Robinson1988}.
+An accurate calculation of the scattering pattern hence requires to add the scattering amplitudes from film and substrate prior to squaring.
+Using the \textsc{GenL} command line version the substrate can be included as any other layer, either in the kinematic or exact dynamic approach.
 In addition, in \textsc{GenL}, out-of-plane strain in the thin film as well as layer roughness can be taken into account.
-Strain is modeled by displacing the atoms in the calculated one-dimensional stack according to a certain strain profile.
-The displacement $\epsilon_\text{n}$ of the $n^{\mathrm{th}}$ atom from its position in an unstrained lattice \cite{Fullerton1992} is given by:
+Strain in a single layer is modeled in the code by displacing the atoms in the calculated one-dimensional stack according to a certain strain profile, which can be either exponential or linear.
+For the exponential case the displacement $\epsilon_\text{n}$ of the $n^{\mathrm{th}}$ atom from its position in an unstrained lattice \cite{Fullerton1992} is given by:

-where $d_\text{0}$ denotes the out-of-plane distance between the atomic planes for the unstrained case and the parameters $\alpha_\text{1}$ and $\alpha_\text{2}$ are fitting parameters.
-The strain can either be tensile or compressive, resulting in the addition or subtraction of $\epsilon_\text{n}$ to/from the position in an unstrained lattice, respectively.
+where $d_\text{0}$ denotes the out-of-plane distance between the atomic planes for the unstrained case and $\alpha$ is a fitting parameter.
+For the linear strain profile, both the slope and the extent into the layer can be fitted.
+In the program we consider strain originating from the substrate/film interface ($\alpha_1$) and strain originating from an additional film/capping interface ($\alpha_2$).
+The latter is not relevant for sole single layers without capping.
+The respective induced strain can either be tensile or compressive, resulting in the addition or subtraction of $\epsilon_\text{n}$ to/from the position in an unstrained lattice, respectively.
 The layer roughness $\sigma$ is included in \textsc{GenL} employing: